hanhonglei/hanhonglei.github.io/_posts/2015-6-1-question.markdown

 Before finally call build function of Jekyll, you should follow these steps to let it run successfully on Windows system.

-1. Add your repository name with organization to your _config.yml, like: repository: henry/henrydf.github.io.
+1. Add your repository name with organization to your **_config.yml**, like: repository: henry/henrydf.github.io.
 See it from [here](https://github.com/jekyll/jekyll/issues/4705)

 2. About "GitHub Metadata warning", you should follow these steps as describe in [this site](https://www.hieule.info/programming/fix-errors-github-metadata-ssl-certificate-running-jekyll-serve/):

 	2.1 GitHub Metadata is a gem required by Jekyll.
 We need a GitHub personal token to make it work.
 Follow the excellent guide on GitHub to create a token, copy it to a safe place.
-Now, create new environment variable in your system named JEKYLL_GITHUB_TOKEN with the value pasted from the created token.
+Now, create new environment variable in your system named `JEKYLL_GITHUB_TOKEN` with the value pasted from the created token.

 	2.2 Now, down load the .pem file from [here](https://curl.haxx.se/ca/cacert.pem).
-Then, create another environment variable called SSL_CERT_FILE pointing to the location of downloaded .pem file.
+Then, create another environment variable called `SSL_CERT_FILE` pointing to the location of downloaded .pem file.

 You can also check [this video](https://www.youtube.com/watch?v=1bQqkyvH5ps) out.

 ## Create contents of the blog website

 The Github pages blog system is heavily based on the Github repository.
-Any new posted posts should be placed in _posts folder, and give a specific file name date 'YYYY-MM-DD-name-of-post.markdown'.
+Any new posted posts should be placed in _posts folder, and give a specific file name date `YYYY-MM-DD-name-of-post.markdown`.

 Any posted articles will be automatically updated by Github pages after you push them to your Github repository.